dickysetiawandq13/payment_channel_analysis/README.md

 This section highlights key decisions from **February–April** and outlines **next steps for May 2025**:

 - **Rebuild user trust and acquisition momentum post-February**
-  Following severe withdrawal delays in February, player trust declined significantly, leading to a drop in both deposit volume and new user activity.
+  Following severe withdrawal delays in February, user trust declined significantly, leading to a drop in both deposit volume and new user activity.
-  To retain our existing user base, we launched an apology and compensation bonus campaign via telemarketing, which received over 80% positive response rate from contacted users, based on call feedback and bonus delivery — successfully retaining more than 60% of our existing players.
+  To retain our existing user base, we launched an apology and compensation bonus campaign via telemarketing, which received over 80% positive response rate from contacted users, based on call feedback and bonus delivery — successfully retaining more than 60% of our existing users.
   This was followed by an acquisition campaign in partnership with an influencer, launched in March to reaccelerate user growth and support overall deposit volume recovery.
   **As of May 2025, the influencer recovery campaign has increased the revenue-generating user base by 30%**.